JoshuaCWebDeveloper/genai-node-red/README.md

     -   **Priority**: Medium
     -   **Technical Requirements**: Implement UI components that allow users to access and modify node settings through a context-sensitive menu.

+-   **ENI-13**: Implement Subflow Templates and Reusability
+    -   **Description**: Develop tools that support the creation and management of subflow templates, enhancing the reusability of subflows across different projects or flows.
+    -   **Priority**: Medium
+    -   **Technical Requirements**: Implement a template system for subflows that can be saved and reused.
+    -   **Status**: Backlog

 #### Epic: Collaboration and Version Control

 -   **CV-01**: Implement Collaboration Tools

     -   **Description**: Develop tools that support multiple users working on the same flow simultaneously.
     -   **Priority**: High
     -   **Technical Requirements**: Integrate real-time editing capabilities, user presence indicators, and section locking mechanisms.

 -   **CV-02**: Integrate Version Control
     -   **Description**: Integrate version control mechanisms to manage and track changes in flow designs.
     -   **Priority**: High
     -   **Technical Requirements**: Implement or integrate with a version control system to allow users to manage versions of their flows, including viewing, reverting, and managing changes.
+    -   **Additional Details**: Ensure the version control system accommodates subflows, allowing users to track changes and manage versions effectively.

 ### Scrum Board